 Things to Do in the Athenian Riviera

 Lake Vouliagmeni.
 This rare geological phenomenon entails brackish waters that are continuously replenished both by the sea and the underground healing thermal springs offering a natural thermal spa experience.
 The imposing rock, the dangerous underwater tunnels that the divers are not allowed to follow, and the lush vegetation create a unique, mysterious setting.
 At the edge of the lake, near the rocks, starts a labyrinthine underwater cave, which has been explored at a length of 10,246 ft/ 3,123 m, while the cave’s end remains elusive.
 Among the 14 tunnels which make up the cave, there is one reaching 2,624 ft/ 800 m in length, the longest in the world.
-The discovery of a massive stalagmite in the cave has opened up new theories in the research for the formation of the Mediterranean.
+The discovery of a massive stalagmite in the cave has opened up new theories in the research on the formation of the Mediterranean.
 Amplified today with new services such as a renovated Mediterranean restaurant, bar, and an exclusive sunbed deck area, it is a cool place to visit for a swim (snorkeling too), an Apivita massage treatment, a coffee, cocktails, or lunch/dinner.
 The Lake also provides lifeguarding and medical services, a private lounge, parking, playground, WiFi, lockers, and dressing rooms.
 Its aquatic world includes the known Garra Rufa fish offering skin exfoliation.
 The Lake will be open soon to the public again, following seasonal maintenance.

 Flisvos Marina.
 The Athenian Riviera has many different marinas, as you might see in our article on yachting.
 Yet, Flisvos is among the most organized featuring restaurants, an outdoor movie theater, and berths for mega yachts.